Skip to Content Facebook Feature Image

 “So far, it’s going well.
 But like I always say, it’s a week-to-week league.
 You can’t sit around going, ‘Hey, look where we’re at right now.’
 Happy with where we’re at and always trying to chase ways to get better,” Minter said.

-The Chargers still don’t know which quarterback they will be facing.
-Tennessee’s Will Levis has missed the last three games with a sprained AC joint in his right throwing shoulder.
-Levis, though, was a full participant in practice on Thursday.
+Tennessee quarterback Will Levis will get the start after missing the last three games with a sprained AC joint in his right throwing shoulder.

 After some early-season concerns, the Chargers' receivers are beginning to show their potential.